officialrealTM/mcserver_installer/README.md

 ```
 ## FAQ

-#### **Can I use this Script on Debian 11, Ubuntu or other Distros?**
+#### **Can I use this Script on Ubuntu or other Distros?**

+No. At least not yet.
-No. This Script has been developed and tested on Debian 10 only.
+The Script has been tested on the following Distros: -> Supported Distros
-Therefore the script prevents you from executing it on other Distros.
+I aim to add support for me distros in the future.

 #### **Where are my Serverfiles located?**